-Action Plan Steps and (shaded) Implementation Measures & Expected Outcomes FY 2013 FY 2014 FY 2015 FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 Met with Secretary Holt in September 2015 and sent follow-up letter advocating for a set- 2013 2014 2013 2010 2017 2010 2013 2020 aside for affordable family housing in high opportunity areas.
+Action Plan Steps and (shaded) Implementation Measures & Expected Outcomes FY 2013 FY 2014 FY 2015 FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 Met with Secretary Holt in September 2015 and sent follow-up letter advocating for a set- aside for affordable family housing in high opportunity areas.
 2016 revisions to QAP do not include a set-aside, but do include other fair housing advances: Lease must require non-disabled tenant to move from a unit that meets Uniform Federal Accessibility Standards (UFAS) to another unit (if available) to make the UFAS unit available to a household that needs those features.
-Developers can use project funding sources to finance up to 120% of "as is" value for family developments in opportunity areas (compared to 100% for others). ✓ Site control is waived for scattered-side opportunity projects. ' Revitalization plan requirements made stricter for non-opportunity development.
+Developers can use project funding sources to finance up to 120% of "as is" value for family developments in opportunity areas (compared to 100% for others). , Site control is waived for scattered-side opportunity projects.
+V Revitalization plan requirements made stricter for non-opportunity development.
 Family developments qualify for 30% boost in tax credit value.
 Direct leveraging points are easier to earn for family opportunity developments. • Family developments within one mile of a rail or bus stop (compared to 1⁄2-mile for other non-rural developments) earn full 8 points for transit-oriented development.
 Only family opportunity preservation developments can earn the full four preservation points, one more point than other preservation efforts.

-Monitor implementation of updated QAP, including Baltimore-area's share of credits: Outcome so far: In first two rounds of tax credits after 2013 QAP overhaul (one round after 2014 legislative removal of local approval), 25% of Baltimore-area projects each year were family projects in DHCD's Communities of Opportunity, up from about 8% in the three prior years.
-That percentage dropped in the 2015 round, however, to 18% of the region's funded ✓ ✓ ✓ • • • • tax credit projects being family projects in areas of opportunity.
-In fall 2014 round, the Baltimore area's share of statewide 9% credits dropped to 40%, which is below our region's 46% of the state's population, and about 50% share of state's low-income population.
-That share rebounded, though, in 2015, to about 2/3 of all applications and awards.
-Work with other coalitions and groups as needed to advocate for any additional changes to the QAP that may be needed, including opportunity area set-asides, preferences for family units in opportunity neighborhoods, and incentives for scattered site projects that address ✓ ✓ • • • • impediments to fair housing choice.
-Expected outcome: Policies implemented through QAP revisions as needed. √ √ • • • • c.
-Actions to educate elected officials on affirmatively furthering fair housing. i.
+Action Plan Steps and (shaded) Implementation Measures & Expected Outcomes FY 2013 FY 2014 FY 2015 FY 2016 FY 2017 FY 2018 FY 2019 FY 2020

+Monitor implementation of updated QAP, including Baltimore-area's share of credits: Outcome so far: While family opportunity share of Baltimore-area 9% Low Income Housing Tax Credits (LIHTC) went up sharply in the 2016 round, from 15% to 69%, the overall Baltimore-area share of statewide tax credits awarded went down sharply, from 68% to 35%.
+Rural jurisdictions that contain 15% of Maryland's low income population received 54% of the tax credits awarded in the 2016 round.

+Maryland LIHTC Award Trends

+80%

+70%

+60% ✓ ✓ ✓ ✓ • • •

+50%

+40%

+30%

+20%

+10%

+0%

+2011 Awards 2012 Awards 2013 Awards 2014 Awards 2015 Round 2016 Round

+Family Oppty Share of Total Baltimore Area Credits

+Total Balt Area Share of Statewide Credits

+Work with other coalitions and groups as needed to advocate for any additional changes to the QAP that may be needed, including opportunity area set-asides, preferences for family

+units in opportunity neighborhoods, and incentives for scattered site projects that address ✓ ✓ • • •

+impediments to fair housing choice.

+Expected outcome: Policies implemented through QAP revisions as needed. ✓ ✓ • • •

+c.
+Actions to educate elected officials on affirmatively furthering fair housing.

+i.
 Work with HUD, the Maryland Commission on Civil Rights, BMC or all three to conduct AFFH workshops for elected officials of the participating jurisdictions.